 Having teeth grinding habit doesn’t mean you will have dental issues.
 Your risk can increase gradually.
 Due to its prolonged nature, teeth grinding can lead to excessive tooth wear, damage dental work or jaw joint dysfunction.
 In a few serious cases, it can also cause a tooth fracture.

-If you grind your teeth regularly, a dentist in Somerville, NJ can help you by creating a custom-made safety guard that can reduce biting forces while you are wearing it.
+If you grind your teeth regularly, a dentist near Somerville, NJ can help you by creating a custom-made safety guard that can reduce biting forces while you are wearing it.
 Teeth grinding can be minimized by-

 If you are diagnosed with obstructive sleep apnea, getting treatment particularly for it will not improve your overall health.
 Visit the Korean Family Dental to learn more about the teeth grinding.